bertlshoferwe/AWS_Serverless_Pixelation/README.md

 terraform destroy
 ```
 This will remove all resources created by Terraform, including the EC2 instance, S3 buckets, Lambda function, and IAM roles.

-Contributing
-Feel free to fork this repository, submit issues, or create pull requests.
-Contributions are welcome!

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Make sure to replace placeholders such as https://github.com/username/repository.git with actual values specific to your project.
 Also, modify any details related to your infrastructure as needed.